FEUP-LDTS-2021/feup-ldts-proj/docs/README.md

     <img src="screenshots/mvc/ModelsAndViewers.png">
 </p>

-<p align="center"> <b><i>Fig. 6 - Model and Viewer pattern design</i></b>
+<p align="center"> <b><i>Fig. 11 - Model and Viewer pattern design</i></b>

 ##### Consequences

-The use of the Model and View pattern for our objects makes it possible for our code to acknowledge the <b><i>Single Responsibility Principle</b></i> and also makes it very easy to add new features throughout the future development of our game.
+The use of the Model and View pattern for our objects makes it possible for our code to acknowledge the <b><i>Single Responsibility Principle</b></i> and also makes it easier to add new features throughout the future development of our game.

+### Room Builder

+#### Problem in Context

+Our game will take place in various rooms, which are read from a text file.
+A room is a complex object, composed of various objects of different Classes.
+As such, we need to find a flexible and simple way of assembling and building each room.

+#### The Pattern

+The pattern chosen for this problem is the Builder Pattern.
+The intent of the Builder design pattern is to separate the construction of a complex object from its representation.
+By doing so, the same construction process can create different representations (rooms).

+#### Implementation

+In our project, the RoomBuilder Class is responsible for reading text files, constructing the elements which compose the room and finally assembling the Room itself.
+It applies the Builder pattern, since it divides the building of the room in simpler and smaller steps (createWalls(), createMonsters(), ...).

+#### Consequences

+By following this pattern we are avoiding tight relationships between the creation and the concrete product of a Room, by encapsulating the creating and assembling process within a different Class.

+### GUI

+#### Problem in Context

+Displaying the game through the Lanterna library is a complex task, which our game shouldn't be affected by.
+Therefore, we need to find a simplified way of fulfilling our game displaying needs.

+#### The Pattern

+By applying the Facade Pattern, we get a simple interface of a complex subsystem (Lanterna), which allows us to only include the necessary features.

+#### Implementation

+The simplified <b>GUI</b> Interface contains the necessary methods to display our game, which are implemented by the <b>LanternaGUI</b> Class.
+This Class then goes on to use the necessary methods from the Lanterna library.